-The Lutheran Church has always valued corporate and private prayer, believing it to be an important part of the Christian life.
-Other expressions of Christianity, like Roman Catholicism, say the Rosary and use prayer beads.
-This has led people to wonder if Lutherans pray the Rosary.
+The Lutheran Church has always valued corporate and private prayer, believing it to be an essential part of the Christian life.
+However, other expressions of Christianity, like Roman Catholicism, say the Rosary and use prayer beads.
+These facts have led people to wonder if Lutherans pray the Rosary.

 A small number of Lutherans pray a version of the Rosary.
-The Lutheran prayer has similarities and differences with the Roman Catholic version.
+The Lutheran prayer has similarities and differences with the Catholic version.
 Using rosary beads and saying the Lord’s Prayer is a similarity.
-A difference is that Lutherans don’t say the “Hail Mary” because it violates several of their doctrines.
+A distinction is that Lutherans don’t recite the “Hail Mary” because it violates several doctrines.

 Why don’t Lutherans say the Hail Mary?
-What does Martin Luther, the German Reformer, and founder of the Lutheran branch of Christianity, say about the subject?
+What did Martin Luther, the German Reformer and founder of the Lutheran branch of Christianity, believe about the subject?
 For what purpose do Catholics and Protestants use rosaries today?
 Keep reading to learn more.

 Lutherans don’t say the Hail Mary because it violates their doctrines of Jesus Christ and prayer.
-Salvation by grace alone, through faith alone, in Christ alone, has always been a distinguishing mark of the Lutheran church (and all other Protestant churches).
+Instead, salvation by grace alone, through faith alone, in Christ alone, has always been a distinguishing mark of the Lutheran church (and all other Protestant churches).
 (Also see Do Lutherans Believe in Predestination?)

-Christ is the believer’s sole mediator and ultimate intercessor, according to Lutheran theology.
+According to Lutheran theology, Christ is the believer’s sole mediator and ultimate intercessor.

 - Christ as Mediator: 1 Timothy 2:5, “For there is one God, and there is one mediator between God and men, the man Christ Jesus.”
 (ESV)